+(+

-Human Anatomy + Physiology 5+5
+BIOL 101+102 Human Anatomy + Physiology 5+5

-Interpersonal Communication 3
+COMM 223 Interpersonal Communication 3

-Jogging 1
+ESAC 101A Jogging 1

-Lifeguard Training 2
+ESAC 370 Lifeguard Training 2

-Care and Prevention of Athletic Injuries 2
+ESTH 170 Care and Prevention of Athletic Injuries 2

-Theory & Technique of Aquatic Fitness 2
+ESTH 265 Theory & Technique of Aquatic Fitness 2

-Coaching 2
+ESTH 361 Coaching 2

-Biomechanics 4
+ESTH 371 Biomechanics 4

-Physiology of Exercise 4
+ESTH 372 Physiology of Exercise 4

-Fitness Assessment and Exercise Prescription 1 3
+ESTH 378 Fitness Assessment and Exercise Prescription on 3

-Theory & Technique of Weight Training
+ESTH 383 Theory & Technique of Weight Training

 and Developmental Physical Education 3

-Nutrition 3
+FDNT 335 Sport Nutrition for Kinesiology 3

-Small Business Management 3
+MGMT 160 Small Business Management 3

-General Psychology 4
+PSYC 121 General Psychology 4

-Interpersonal Communication Jogging Lifeguard Training Care and Prevention of Athletic Injuries Theory & Technique of Aquatic Fitness Coaching Biomechanics Physiology of Exercise Fitness Assessment and Exercise Prescription Theory & Technique of Weight Training and Developmental Physical Education Nutrition Small Business Management

 Students desiring to enter a program of studies leading to a California teaching credential in physical education should take the B.S. degree in Physical Education, Teacher Education Emphasis.
 Students will need to pass the physical education portion of the CSET exam one quarter prior to doing full-time student teaching.
-Students are invited to discuss the program with their major advisor in the Exercise Science Department.
+Students are invited to discuss the program with their major advisor in the Kinesiology Department.